In terms of cultural impact in the broadest sense, Glenn Gould (1932-1982) was one of the most important musicians of the 20th century.

 All of which makes me think that the lover is talking to an empty room.
 And the exact “why” of the room’s emptiness really does not matter.

 “Morgen” has long been a favorite of mine.
 Back when my boutique classical record label was up and running, a generous benefactor made it possible for me to hire Metropolitan Opera soprano Kaaren Erickson to add something very special to Nathaniel Rosen’s second short-piece-and-encores album Reverie.
-The last three tracks of Reverie constitute a musical triptych; a meditation on death, forgiveness, and redemption, represented by Brahms’ “O Death, How Bitter Thou Art;” Bach’s “Jesus Christ, I Implore Thee;” and Strauss’ “Morgen.”
+The last three tracks of Reverie constitute a musical triptych; a meditation on death, forgiveness, and redemption, consisting of Brahms’ “O Death, How Bitter Thou Art;” Bach’s “Jesus Christ, I Implore Thee;” and Strauss’ “Morgen.”

 So here we have the first minute or so of several historical recordings of “Morgen,” and then the Erickson/Stevenson/Rosen JMR version, in full.